shelleyolivia/learn-tutorials/mirror/08-conclusion.md

+# Wrapping up 🎁

 Congratulations!
-You've built a Web 3-native blog that resembles the functionality of [Mirror.xyz](https://mirror.xyz/).
+You've built a Web 3-native blog that resembles the functionality of [Mirror](https://mirror.xyz/).

 By leveraging a handful of protocols and tools like Polygon, Arweave, Hardhat, ethers.js, and ArDB, you were able to quickly build a full stack distributed application (dApp).
 In **Step 1** we leveraged a Next.js template to scaffold a simple application & we immediately got to work on turning it into a dApp.
 In **Step 2** we built functionality to connect to a user's MetaMask wallet.